 Coaching at Work, Volume 9, issue 2

 A former student at the University of East London (UEL) School of Psychology has gained an MA in Career Coaching – the first of its kind in the UK.
-Meanwhile, one of the modules within UEL’s MSc in Coaching Psychology, Coaching for Career and Professional Development, has just been validated as a CPD module, which […]
+Meanwhile, one of the modules within UEL’s MSc in Coaching Psychology, Coaching for Career and Professional Development, has just been validated as a CPD module, which means practising coaches can sign up without committing to the full MSc.
+The module covers aspects such as how people make career decisions, what factors make people successful at work and what leads to job satisfaction.
+The former student, Hiba Davis, has now started career […]

 by Liz Hall Many employers are barking up the wrong tree in their initiatives to promote women’s career progression, suggests research.
-Despite an increase in women on boards, the number of women being promoted into executive roles to replace them has fallen and businesses are failing to take the right steps to resolve this imbalance, […]
+Despite an increase in women on boards, the number of women being promoted into executive roles to replace them has fallen and businesses are failing to take the right steps to resolve this imbalance, suggests Ines Wichert from Kenexa’s Smarter Workforce Institute.
+Dr. Wichert, senior psychologist at the Institute’s Women in Leadership hub carried out research among 1,145 UK male and female employees, showing that what women want in terms of their career isn’t necessarily what ‘really works’ to […]

 The profession is divided about whether we need a chartered institute of coaching in the UK – our question on this in the annual Coaching at Work Readers’ Survey 2013 stirred up strong responses.